punctuationmarks/Dossier/thots.md

 https://github.com/CoreyMSchafer/code_snippets/tree/master/Django_Blog

 have the css be universal, meaning keep it on the root html tags and then cascade when necessary. currently you're drilling too deep, which means you'll be doing too much repetitive code, or it'll look less uniform

+# ISSUES #
+# SO WE CAN;T HAVE THE TIMEON THE BASE.HTML PAGE, SO IT STILL only
+# RENDERS ON THE HOME PAGE (HOW IT'S CURRENTLY WRITTEN THROUGH CONTEXT)
+# IN THE Main_Templates/views

 layout is looking better but the UI is still ugly, as fuck